panpan0000/RackHD/example/README.md

     curl http://localhost:9090/api/1.1/catalogs | python -m json.tool

 (both of these should result in empty lists in a brand new installation)

 To view a list of all the existing workflows already in the RackHD definitions:

     curl http://localhost:9090/api/1.1/workflows/library/* | python -m json.tool

-### Install a default workflow for Virtualbox VMs and a SKUs definition
+### Install a default workflow for virtual Quanta VMs and a SKUs definition

-This example includes a workflow that we'll use when we identify a "virtualbox" SKU with RackHD.
-This workflow sets up no-op out of band management settings for a demo and triggers an installation of CoreOS as a default flow to run once the "virtualbox" SKU has been identified.
+This example includes a workflow that we'll use when we identify a "virtual quanta" SKU with RackHD.
+This workflow sets up no-op out of band management settings for a demo and triggers an installation of CentOS as a default flow to run once the "virtualbox" SKU has been identified.
 We'll load it into our library of workflows: